Ricky Nelson – Poor Little Fool

 (1958)

-Poor Little Fool” is a rock and roll song written by Sharon Sheeley and first recorded by Ricky Nelson in 1958.
+Poor Little Fool” is a song written by Sharon Sheeley and first recorded by Ricky Nelson in 1958.

 The song was recorded by Ricky Nelson on April 17, 1958, and released on Imperial Records through its catalog number: 5528.
-On August 4, 1958 it became the first number-one song on Billboard magazine‘s then-new Hot 100 chart, replacing the magazine’s Jockeys and Top 100 charts.
+The recording features the background vocals of the Jordanaires.
+On August 4, 1958, it became the first number-one song on Billboard magazine‘s then-new Hot 100 chart, replacing the magazine’s Jockeys and Top 100 charts.
 It spent two weeks at the number-one spot.
-It also reached the top ten on the Billboard Country and Rhythm and Blues charts.
+It also reached the top 10 on the Billboard Country and Rhythm and Blues charts.
 Following its success, Sheeley worked with Eddie Cochran.

-“Poor Little Fool” became a radio hit when it was released as part of a four-song Extended Play 45 rpm disc which was excerpted from the artist’s second LP, Ricky Nelson.
+“Poor Little Fool” became a radio hit when it was released as part of a four-song extended-play 45 rpm disc, which was excerpted from the artist’s second LP, Ricky Nelson.
 Responding to the buzz, Lew Chudd, the founder and head of Imperial Records, rushed out a single version (on both 45 and 78 rpm).
 Nelson objected, however, believing that the move would hurt sales of the EP.
-Under his contract with Imperial, the singer had approval rights for all picture-sleeve art and to express his displeasure with Chudd’s decision, he chose not to select a photograph for the “Poor Little Fool” single.
-As a result, “Poor Little Fool” was the only Ricky Nelson single released by Imperial to be issued in the United States without a photo in a plain label-cut-out sleeve.
+Under his contract with Imperial, the singer had approval rights for all picture-sleeve art, so to express his displeasure with Chudd’s decision, he chose not to select a photograph for the “Poor Little Fool” single.
+As a result, “Poor Little Fool” was the only Ricky Nelson single released by Imperial to be issued in the United States without a photo in a plain-label, cut-out sleeve.

 Charts